Daniel Seavey: 2015–2022: Why Don't We

 On August 31, 2018, they released their first full-length album, 8 Letters which included two tracks co-wrote by Seavey.
 The album debuted at number nine on the Billboard 200 and number 25 on the UK Albums Chart.
 In March 2019, the band embarked on the 92 show 8 Letters Tour.
 While on tour, the group released a string of singles, many of which Seavey co-wrote.
 Seavey also earned his first production credits during this time, co-producing the group's singles "Cold in LA" and "Come to Brazil".

 The group then took a nine-month break to create their second full-length album The Good Times and the Bad Ones.
 The album was largely written, recorded and produced by the band with Seavey co-writing, co-producing, and playing a variety of instruments on all 10 of the songs.
 On September 29, 2020, the band released "Fallin' (Adrenaline)", the lead single from the album.
 It debuted at number 37 on the US Billboard Hot 100 chart, their first ever entry.
 On January 15, 2021, The Good Times and The Bad Ones was released.
 The album debuted at number 3 on the Billboard 200 albums chart, making this their highest entry on the chart.

 The band's North American tour, The Good Times Only Tour, was scheduled to commence in June 2022, but was canceled due to litigation between the band, their manager Randy Phillips, and former manager David Loeffler.

 On July 6, 2022 the band announced that due to the legal battles with their former management, they would be going on hiatus.
+Their hiatus would eventually become permanent in February 2025, when the band lost the rights to the Why Don't We name and brand to Signature following a trial that ended with a mixed verdict, marking the official end of the band.